iSPIRT/depa-training/scenarios/credit-risk/README.md

 ## Deploy on CCR

-In a more realistic scenario, this datasets will not be available in the clear to the TDC, and the TDC will be required to use a CCR for training.
-The following steps describe the process of sharing an encrypted dataset with TDCs and setting up a CCR in Azure for training.
+In a more realistic scenario, these datasets will not be available in the clear to the TDC, and the TDC will be required to use a CCR for training her model.
+The following steps describe the process of sharing encrypted datasets with TDCs and setting up a CCR in Azure for training.
 Please stay tuned for CCR on other cloud platforms.

 To deploy in Azure, you will need the following.